 Your smile creates an immediate, subconscious, visual impact on people you meet.
 A bright smile gives the impression of youth, vitality, radiant health, happiness and warmth.
 In short, a bright smile is perceived as healthy, beatiful smile.
-Unfortunately, not all people are born with white teeth and if …READ MORE
+Unfortunately, not all people are born with white …READ MORE

 Klinik Pergigian Fauziah’s team are real good experts in getting you a more beautiful and attractive smile.
 Lets take a break off cosmetic dentistry for a bit and allow me to share with you the development of the primary also known as the “milk” or “baby” teeth.

 Every parent or caregiver should know that a complete set of “baby” teeth consists of 20 teeth; 10 teeth on each upper and lower jaw.
 At birth the crowns of the 20 “baby” teeth are actually almost completely formed but is hidden in the infant’s jawbones.
 They then gradually erupt through the gums during the first 2 ½ years of life.